 The University of Urbino, founded in the 16th century, has developed into a modern university of international reputation.
 Urbino is an ideal town for total immersion in Italian life and language.
 It is sophisticated and open to foreign visitors.
 Though somewhat remote from tourist traffic, the city holds much to be explored and is easy to get around by foot.
 It is hard to believe it is only three hours away from Florence, Venice, and Bologna and still remains somewhat of a secret.
 Rome is about five hours away, and the beach at Pesaro is a scant 40 minutes.
 Urbino is a great base from which to extend out from, and there is plenty to do and see within its own walls as well.
 During the summer, the city is enlivened with baroque concerts in the Chiesa di San Lorenzo, folk dances in Piazza Rinascimento, and many other cultural activities.
 The 25,000 inhabitants of Urbino are very proud of their city and country and celebrate life in the traditional Italian spirit.
 These friendly people are always willing to help and enjoy talking to American students.
 Combining the location and the people, every day is a learning experience.

-Students may choose 3 different academic tracks: Italian Language and Culture or Public Relations with an optional course on Italian Culture.
+Students may choose from 3 different academic tracks: Italian Language and Culture, Public Relations, or Music.

-Students selecting the Intermediate Italian Language and Culture Track will earn 6 credits by choosing Italian 211 and 212.
+- Students selecting the Italian Language and Culture Track will earn 6 credits of intermediate Italian language by choosing Italian 211 and 212.

-Students selecting the Public Relations Track will earn 3 credits in Public Relations 490 and have an option to enroll in Italian 314: Italian Culture (taught in English)
+- Students selecting the Public Relations Track will earn 3 credits in Public Relations 490 and have an option to enroll in Italian 314: Italian Culture (taught in English) for 3 additional credits.